Image

 What is a DUI in Stone County, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri law.
-Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence of alcohol or drugs and establishes the guidelines for sentencing and punishments for DWI offenders for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
-If you have been arrested in Missouri for a DWI, you deserve a DUI attorney near Stone County, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.
+Though people often refer to it as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri civil and criminal courts.
+Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving while intoxicated and defines the law Missouri courts must follow to sentence and punish those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+After your Missouri DWI arrest, focus on finding a DUI attorney near Stone County, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.

-You could be arrested for a DWI in Missouri for a number of reasons.
-The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
-Though many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI due to allegedly driving a vehicle while impaired by some kind of psychoactive drug.
+A police officer may arrest someone for a DWI in Missouri for a long list of reasons.
+Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
+Though DWI arrests are often drunk driving allegations, you can also be arrested for a DWI due to allegedly operating a vehicle while impaired by some kind of mind-altering drug.

-If you or a family member have been arrested for a DWI in Missouri, speak to a DUI attorney near you right away.
-Chris Combs of Combs Waterkotte is a reuptable and capable Stone County-based DUI attorney near you, Chris Combs of Combs Waterkotte is accessible, diligent and sharp.
+If you were arrested for driving while intoxicated in Missouri, contact a DUI attorney near you right away.
+Chris Combs of Combs Waterkotte is a reuptable and capable Stone County-based DUI attorney near you.
 For a trustworthy DUI attorney near you, call (314) 900-HELP.

-Getting Stopped or Arrested for a DUI in Stone County, MO
+DUI Stops and Arrests in Stone County, MO

 DUI Traffic Stops in Stone County, MO

-If you believe that you were improperly stopped or arrested for your Stone County, MO DWI, contact a DUI attorney near you right away.
-If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving drunk, a DUI attorney near Stone County, MO can fight to get your case dismissed and put to rest so you can move forward in your life.
+If you feel that you were unlawfully stopped or arrested for your Stone County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
+If an officer stopped you without any reasonable suspicion, even if they have proof that you were driving drunk, a DUI attorney near Stone County, MO will help get your case dismissed and put to rest so you can put this behind you and be free.

 Sobriety Tests for DUIs in Stone County, MO

-If a law officer stops you due to suspected inhebriated driving, they will likely try to get you to do a test to prove that you are intoxicated.
+If you are pulled over by an officer due to suspected drunk or drugged driving, they will want to obtain proof to show that you are under the influence.
 There are two types of tests Stone County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-In Stone County, MO stops for DUIs, they often turn to chemical tests to collect evidence that the driver had ingested drugs or alcohol.
-Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that check for the presence and concentration of various substances including alcohol.
+In Stone County, MO stops for driving while intoxicated, they often turn to chemical tests to collect evidence that the driver was under the influence at the time of the stop.
+Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.

-Like most US states, Missouri has in place an implied consent law, via which, as a Stone County, MO driver or driver anywhere in Missouri, you automatically consent to participate in chemical sobriety tests just by driving a vehicle.
-A good DUI attorney near you will counsel you to know that you can refuse to a chemical test like a breathalyzer, but refusal can carry a criminal charge in itself.
-Still, you cannot be physically forced to produce a sample.
+Like most US states, Missouri has in place an implied consent law, pursuant to which, as a Stone County, MO driver or driver anywhere in Missouri, you automatically agree to participate in chemical sobriety tests simply by driving a vehicle.
+A smart DUI attorney near you will tell you that you can refuse to submit to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
+You cannot be physically forced to take the test.

-If you do take a breathalyzer test, speak to an experienced Stone County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your DUI attorney near Stone County, MO, Combs Waterkotte will obtain discovery documents and comb through them to conclude whether the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, consult an experienced Stone County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Stone County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to examine whether the breathalyzer or other test was administered as according to law and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are meant to gauge whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in Stone County, MO and throughout the United States.
+Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are intoxicated through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has defined three standardized field tests that police officers can use to test drivers in Stone County, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction